harshit-singh64/States/README.md

 # States
-code the tells all the information about Indian states and all the union territories.
+code that tells all the information about Indian states and all the union territories.